mlange-42/chrono-photo/docs/tutorial_photos.md

 C:\...\root>example-01
 ```

-## Simple algorithm for large projects
+## Fast algorithm for large projects

 For large projects with a lot of input images, it is recommended to start with the faster simple algorithm
 by adding `--mode darker` or `--mode lighter`.